Xafy/ordering_System/README.md

 # Ordering_system_task

 ## roles
-- cutomers (role_id = 3) can only use the api routes
+- cutomers (role = "is_customer") can only use the api routes
-- service providers (role_id = 2) can only use the web routes and can (update their informations, show services , create and update services, show orders)
+- service providers (role = "is_service_provider") can only use the web routes and can (update their informations, show services , create and update services, show orders)
-- admins (role_id = 1) can only use the web routes and can ( view and delete users[all users, service providers] ,
-view and delete orders, activate and deactivate service providers)
+- admins (role = "is_admin") can only use the web routes and can ( view and delete users[all users, service providers] , view and delete orders, activate and deactivate service providers)

 ## api end points
 - opened for all :
     - api/login

-    - api/regiter
+    - api/register

 - only for customers :
     - api/update/{user_id}